 For more information, see Overview of data exchange projects.

 Use 'Manage Data' to upload and mange your files/datasets.

-- Upload de-identified or tokenized data (if you intend to complete a data match later) to Senate and prepare a data package for exchange in a project.
+- Upload aggregated, de-identified or tokenized data (if you intend to complete a data match later) to Senate and prepare a data package for exchange in a project.